EricPacefactory/anomaly-detection/README.md

 ### Step 3c: Individual anomaly examples

-At this point, the top few examples will be shown in a tiled image, along with timessteps and scoring information.
+At this point, the top few examples will be shown in a tiled image, along with timesteps and scoring information.
 Again, these images can be used to decide if the current settings are acceptable.

 <p align="center">
   <img src="github_images/individual_examples.webp">